-- 1. Exempts from competitive bidding the procurement and award of a Construction Manager/General Contractor ("CM/GC") public improvement contract for the construction of the Arlene Schnitzer Concert Hall City Sewer Connection Project; and - 2.
-Adopts as its findings in support of such exemption the justification, information and reasoning set forth on the attached Exhibit A, which is incorporated herein by reference as if set forth in full; and
+- 1. Exempts from competitive bidding the procurement and award of a Construction Manager/General Contractor ("CM/GC") public improvement contract for the construction of the Arlene Schnitzer Concert Hall Roof Replacement; and - 2.
+Adopts as its findings in support of such exemption the justification, information and reasoning set forth on the attached Exhibit A, which is incorporated herein by reference as if set forth in full; and - 3.
+Authorizes the Chief Operating Officer to:

-Resolution No. 21-5212 Page 1
+Resolution No. 23-5356 Page 1

-- 3. Authorizes the Chief Operating Officer to: - 3.1 Prepare a form of Request for Proposals for CM/GC Contractor services that includes the following evaluation criteria for contractor selection: - Contractor's proposed fees for pre-construction services; - Contractor's proposed overhead and profit for construction services; - Contractor's Project understanding and proposed project approach; - Contractor's record of completion of projects of similar type, scale and complexity, including demonstrated public improvement CM/GC project experience and expertise; - Contractor's record of coordinating multi-disciplinary approaches to value engineering challenges; - Contractor's record of working with owners and design professionals to identify ways to incorporate long-term operational efficiencies into projects; - Contractor's proposed milestone dates, including but not limited to substantial completion; - Contractor's demonstrated quality and schedule control; - Contractor's financial capacity; - Contractor's sources of supply; - Contractor's experience in incorporating sustainability construction practices and design into projects; - Contractor's demonstrated commitment to workforce diversity and record of use of subcontractor businesses certified by the Certification Office of Business Inclusion and Diversity (COBID); - Any other criteria that ensure a successful, timely, and quality project, in the best interest of Metro and in accord with ORS 279C.335(4)(c) and LCRB Rule 49-0640(2)(a) and (b); - 3.2 Following the approval of said form of Request for Proposals and Contract by the Office of the Metro Attorney, to issue said form, and thereafter to receive responsive proposals for evaluation; and
+- 3.1 Prepare a form of Request for Proposals for CM/GC Contractor services that includes the following evaluation criteria for contractor selection: - Contractor's proposed fees for pre-construction services - Contractor's proposed overhead and profit for construction services - Contractor's Project understanding and proposed project approach - Contractor's record of completion of projects of similar type, scale and complexity, including demonstrated public improvement CM/GC project experience and expertise - Contractor's record of coordinating multi-disciplinary approaches to value engineering challenges - Contractor's experience with occupied, operational sites, limited staging space and phased construction - Contractor's Proposed milestone dates, including but not limited to substantial completion - Contractor's demonstrated quality and success with compressed schedules - Contractor's Financial capacity - Contractor's experience in incorporating sustainability construction practices and design into projects - Contractor's demonstrated commitment to workforce diversity and record of use of subcontractor businesses certified by the Certification Office of Business Inclusion and Diversity - Any other criteria that ensure a successful, timely, and quality project, in the best interest of Metro and in accord with ORS 279C.335(4)(c) and LCRB Rule 49-0640(2)(a) and (b); - 3.2 Following the approval of said form of Request for Proposals and Contract by the Office of the Metro Attorney, to issue said form, and thereafter to receive responsive proposals for evaluation; and

-Resolution No. 21-5212 Page 2
+Resolution No. 23-5356 Page 2

-3.3 Following evaluation of the responses to the Request for Proposals, authorizes the Chief Operating Officer to execute a CM/GC contract with the most advantageous proposer to construct the Arlene Schnitzer Concert Hall City Sewer Connection Project.
+Following evaluation of the responses to the Request for Proposals, authorizes the

+Chief Operating Officer to execute a CM/GC contract with the most advantageous proposer to construct the Arlene Schnitzer Concert Hall Roof Replacement.

-ADOPTED by the Metro Council this 4th day of November, 2021.
+ADOPTED by the Metro Council this 28th day of September 2023.